The strong coupling constant: State of the art and the decade ahead: from lattice QCD alphasmZ from lattice QCD

 The soft and ultrasoft energy scales may be effectively factorized in potential Nonrelativistic QCD~\cite{Pineda:1997bj,Brambilla:1999xf}.
 The factorization of scales leads to the formula~\cite{Brambilla:1999qa,Brambilla:1999xf}:

-where $\mu$ is the US renormalization scale, $V_s(r,\mu) = -4\alphas/(3r) + \dots$ is the color-singlet static potential, $V_o(r,\mu) = \alphas/(6r) + \dots$ is the color-octet static potential, $V_A = 1 + \mathcal{O}(\alphas^2)$ is a Wilson coefficient giving the chromoelectric dipole coupling, and ${\bf E}$ is the chromoelectric field.
-The color-singlet and color-octet static potentials encode the contributions from the soft scale $1/r$, whereas the low-energy contributions are in the term proportional to the two chromoelectric dipoles.
+where $\mu$ is the US renormalization scale, $V_s(r,\mu) = -4\alphas/(3r) + \dots$ is the colour-singlet static potential, $V_o(r,\mu) = \alphas/(6r) + \dots$ is the colour-octet static potential, $V_A = 1 + \mathcal{O}(\alphas^2)$ is a Wilson coefficient giving the chromoelectric dipole coupling, and ${\bf E}$ is the chromoelectric field.
+The colour-singlet and colour-octet static potentials encode the contributions from the soft scale $1/r$, whereas the low-energy contributions are in the term proportional to the two chromoelectric dipoles.
 While at short distances, $r\lQ \ll 1$, the potentials $V_s$ and $V_o$ may be computed in perturbation theory, low-energy contributions include nonperturbative contributions.

 The perturbative expansion of $V_s$ is affected by a renormalon ambiguity of order $\lQ$.
 The ambiguity reflects in the poor convergence of the perturbative series.
 A first method to cure the poor convergence of the perturbative series of $V_s$ consists in subtracting a (constant) series in $\alphas$ from $V_s$ and reabsorb it into a redefinition of the normalization constant $\Lambda_s$.
 This is the strategy we followed, for instance, in~\cite{Bazavov:2012ka}.
 A second possibility consists in considering the force